Should I Stay Or Should I Go?

 4. Write down the steps you need to take to overcome what you are missing in point 3

-5. Is there a possibility of earning an income out of Italy whilst still living there?
+5. Is there a possibility of earning an income out of Italy/or your chosen country whilst still living there?

 Know that going home doesn’t mean failure.
 You had the courage to leave, to go live an adventure and like I wrote in this post it took many different adventures for me to arrive at my final destination.